azureiya85/Metroidvania-Test/README.md

 - **Character & Story:**
   - Develop and polish the game's narrative and protagonist arc
   - Enhance character animations and interactions
-  - Replace most ifn not all premade assets with own made, custom assets.
+  - Replace most if not all premade assets with own made, custom assets.
 - **User Interface:**
   - Design and implement HUD elements (health, mana, inventory)
   - Pause menu and game settings